 Helpful Links for Parish Administrators

-- www.parishresources.org.uk – this site is provided by the Church of England’s National Stewardship & Resources team and offers over 400 pages of resources (web & pdf) to support all aspects of stewardship, administration and management in the local church, as well as links to other sites and pages of interest.
+- Parish Resources website – this site is provided by the Church of England’s National Stewardship & Resources team and offers over 400 pages of resources to support all aspects of stewardship, administration and management in the local church, as well as links to other sites and pages of interest.

-- www.john-truscott.co.uk/Administrators – this is the website of UCAN, an ecumenical network for Parish Administrators in the UK.
+- UCAN - an ecumenical network for Parish Administrators in the UK.
 UCAN has over 1100 members and is run by John Truscott.
 The aims include to enable Administrators to network with each other, to co-ordinate specialist events, to increase professionalism, to provide an advice service and to help people know they are not alone in this vital but often understated ministry.
 UCAN is for everyone employed by a church in any administrative capacity.
 Through UCAN you can also register to receive a bi-monthly resources e-letter with policy updates and links.

-- www.hse.gov.uk – Health and Safety at work website—offers guidance, newsletters and policy update information.
+- Health and Safety at work website — offers guidance, newsletters and policy update information.

-The officers and administrative staff who work for the Canterbury Diocese are more than happy to help with any question you might have.
+The officers and administrative staff who work for the Canterbury Diocese are more than happy to help with any question you might have - and if we don't know the answer we'll do our very best to point you in the right direction.

+Can't find what you need?
 Please let us know what else you would like to see on this page and what would be helpful.
-Email Sarah Lucas on email@example.com.
+Email Sarah Lucas to let us know.